joolstorrentecalo/gitlab-foss/doc/user/project/issue_board.md

 DETAILS:
 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - Moved to GitLab Premium in 13.9.

 You can set a work in progress (WIP) limit for each issue list on an issue board.
 When a limit is set, the list's header shows the number of issues in the list and the soft limit of issues.
 A line in the list separates items within the limit from those in excess of the limit.